openflighthpc/concertim-ansible-playbook/production/README.md

 The ansible playbook will deploy the Concertim services as a set of Docker containers.
 By default, they will be installed on the machine that runs the playbook.
 All of the artefacts installed can be found under the `/opt/concertim/` directory structure.
-More details on the directory structure can be found XXX.
+More details on the directory structure can be found [below](#directory-structure-on-host-machine).

 The steps for installing are briefly:

 1. Gather your GitHub credentials.
 2. Clone this github repo (https://github.com/alces-flight/concertim-ansible-playbook).
+3. Optionally, edit the global settings.
-3. Run the ansible playbook.
+4. Run the ansible playbook.

 ### Gather GitHub credentials